awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

  If you need to use IAM users, Security Hub recommends that you enforce the creation of strong user passwords\.
 You can set a password policy on your AWS account to specify complexity requirements and mandatory rotation periods for passwords\.
 When you create or change a password policy, most of the password policy settings are enforced the next time users change their passwords\.
 Some of the settings are enforced immediately\.
 To learn more, see [Setting an account password policy for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html) in the *IAM User Guide*\.

 ### Remediation<a name="iam-7-remediation"></a>

+To remediate this issue, update your password policy to use the recommended configuration\.

 **To modify the password policy**